 However, just because a motorist is lawfully using headphones while driving in Iowa does not mean that the driver cannot be responsible for a distracted driving accident.

-Even if a driver is doing something within the bounds of the law—like using headphones while driving or eating while driving—those lawful behaviors can still cause distractions that result in a serious collision.
+Even if a driver is doing something within the bounds of the law—like using driving with headphones or eating while driving—those lawful behaviors can still cause distractions that result in a serious collision.
 Remember: Just because it is legal does not mean it is safe.

 Illinois Prohibits Headphones While Driving With Exceptions